Round Lake station

 Round Lake is a commuter railroad station on Metra's Milwaukee District North Line in Round Lake, Illinois.
 The station is located at IL 134 and Cedar Lake Road, is 44.2 mi away from Chicago Union Station, the southern terminus of the line, and serves commuters between Union Station and Fox Lake, Illinois.
-In Metra's zone-based fare system, Round Lake is in zone I. As of 2018, Round Lake is the 121st busiest of Metra's 236 non-downtown stations, with an average of 395 weekday boardings.
+In Metra's zone-based fare system, Round Lake is in zone 4.
+As of 2018, Round Lake is the 121st busiest of Metra's 236 non-downtown stations, with an average of 395 weekday boardings.

-As of December 12, 2022, Round Lake is served by 29 trains (13 inbound, 16 outbound) on weekdays, by 18 trains (nine in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+As of February 15, 2024, Round Lake is served by 29 trains (13 inbound, 16 outbound) on weekdays, by 18 trains (nine in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.